 To provide students on the south side of campus with more convenient fitness options, University Recreation has partnered with Housing & Residence Life to create the Down Under Fitness Center in Stephenson Complex.
 Approximately 3,800 square feet will be dedicated to weight lifting and cardio equipment.
 The new fitness center will also include two multipurpose group fitness and training rooms.
 These rooms will also be used for Residence Life programming and events.
 Opening for the start of fall semester 2015, the fitness center will be accessible by CougarCard to students who pay the Student Recreation Center mandatory fee, or by elected membership.

-- ▼First Year FocusFreshmen living in Orton will have option of enrolling in a one of the following First-Year Focus courses: English 101, Music 161, or Geology 101.
+- ▼First Year FocusFreshmen living in Orton, a coed age-restricted hall, will have option of enrolling in a one of the following First-Year Focus courses: English 101, Music 161, or Geology 101.
 These courses will be linked with Rogers Hall and provide options appropriate for all majors.

 - ▼Floor Plans